jm-cook/my-smart-home/nest-hub-dashboard/README.md

 {{ weekday }} {{ month }} {{ day }}{{ suffix }}
 ```

-It seems easiest to do this in yaml as the helper dialog wouldnt accept a multiline template like the one above.
+It seems easiest to do this in yaml as the helper dialog wouldn't work with a multiline template like the one above.

 You should add the following _yaml_ to your ```configuration.yaml```: